The monoid of monotone functions on a poset and quasi-arithmetic multiplicities for uniform matroids: The monoid of arithmetic multiplicities

 \begin{theorem} Let $n$ be a positive integer. \begin{enumerate}[1.] \item $\mathcal{Q}_p(\rU(k,n))$ is Gorenstein if and only if $k\in\{0, n/2, n\}$. \item If $n\ge 2$, then the type of $\mathcal{Q}_p(\rU(n-1,n))$ is $n-1$. \item If $n\ge 4$, the type of $\mathcal{Q}_p(\rU(n-2,n))$ is $\sum_{i=1}^{n-3} (n-2-i)^n$. \end{enumerate} \end{theorem}

-\begin{proof} By Theorem~\ref{theo:Gor} $\mathcal{Q}_p(\rU(k,n))$ is Gorenstein if there exists a level function, and this is equivalent to the property that all maximal chains that connect minimal and maximal elements have the same length.
+\begin{proof} By Theorem~\ref{theo:Gor} $\mathcal{Q}_p(\rU(k,n))$ is Gorenstein if and only if there exists a level function, and this is equivalent to the property that all maximal chains that connect minimal and maximal elements have the same length.
 This property is satisfied exactly in the cases listed in 1.

 For 2 we apply Proposition~\ref{rem:type} whose hypotheses are evidently satisfied.
-In the particular case of $\mathcal{Q}_p(\rU(n,n-1))$, the chains joining the empty set with the sets of $n-1$ elements (the bases) must have values starting with 1 in the empty set, and ending with $n$ in the sets of $n-1$ elements.
+In the particular case of $\mathcal{Q}_p(\rU(n-1,n))$, the chains joining the empty set with the sets of $n-1$ elements (the bases) must have values starting with 1 in the empty set, and ending with $n$ in the sets of $n-1$ elements.
 So the only value left to be assigned is that on the whole set.
 Since it must be less than $n$, the possibilities are in the set $\{1,\ldots,n-1\}$.
-Define the functions $f_i$, $i\in\{1,\ldots, n-1\}$, by $f_i(A)=|A|+1$ if $A$ has less than $n$ elements and the value $i$ of the whole set.
-Given a function $g$ in the interior, it is not hard to see that the difference $g-f_i$ is nonnegative and monotone on $P$ for at least one $i$.
-Therefore the $f_i$ generate the interior.
-On the other hand, $f_i-f_j$ is never in the cone if $i\neq j$.
-Thus the $f_i$ form the (unique) minimal generating set.
+For $i\in \{1,\ldots,n-1\}$, define $f_i$ as $f_i(A)=|A|+1$ if $A$ is a proper subset of $\{1,\ldots,n\}$, $|A|<n$, and $f_i(\{1,\ldots,n\})=i$.
+The functions $f_i$ are exactly those that appear in Proposition~\ref{rem:type}, and we have $n-1$ of them.

 For $\rU(n-2,n)$ and $n$ large enough, we have chains joining the empty set with subsets of size $n-2$, all with the same length, and then chains joining the whole set with sets of size $n-1$ and sets of size $n-2$.
 Thus for the chains joining the empty set with subsets of size $n-2$ the minimal generators of the interior of the cone must have values ranging from $1$ to $n-1$.
 The value of these maps in the whole set can be between $1$ and $n-3$.
 Assume that $f$ is one of the generators and that its value in the whole set is $i\in\{1,\ldots,n-3\}$.
 Then the value in the $n$ different sets of $n-1$ elements must be in $\{i+1,\ldots, n-2\}$.
 So we have $(n-2-i)^n$ possibilities.
 This makes $\sum_{i=1}^{n-3} (n-2-i)^n$.
 Again one must of course argue that these functions generate the interior minimally. \end{proof}